THE DEVELOPMENT OF THE NEW DEEP WATER TERMINAL

-- The construction of the first phase of the New Deep Water Terminal (NDWT) is expected to be completed 2nd Quarter of 2018and will be able to handle ships up to 150,000 DWT.
+- The construction of the Phase 1A of the New Deep Water Terminal (NDWT) is expected to be completed 3rd Quarter of 2018 and will be able to handle ships up to 14.5 meters ship draught.

 - The development of Phase 1B with a basin depth of 16 meters consisting of 600 metres berth and 22.5 hectares dry bulk yard will commence operations in 2nd Quarter of 2019

 - The dry bulk berth maximum capacity is 26 million tonnes per annum.

 - The development of Phase 2 includes 1km berth extension, 18 meters of water depth and a 47 hectares container terminal to be based on capacity requirements and future demand.